JayBuckley7/PrimeRange/README.md

 Back with another bold program, this time it's a console app that generates prime numbers or lets you check their prime status. &nbsp;
 The project is 3 main files"
-the tests, &nbsp;
+The tests. &nbsp;
-the generator and inteface where all the buiness logic is.&nbsp; and the tiny console app thats asks the user for input.
+The generator and interface where all the buiness logic is. &nbsp; The tiny console app thats asks the user for input.

 ## How to run